sizovs/sizovs.github.io/_posts/2020-04-17-surviving-covid.md

 ## Noise

 Today, what worked before has stopped working.
 That also applies to things that worked exceptionally well.
 For example, I organize a conference that developers enjoy.
-I know that because people every year we are always full-house.
+I know that because people keep returning every year and we are always full-house.

 When people register, it makes me tick.
 For me, every registration is like hearing, "we like what you do; keep going."